fetchai/agents-aea/docs/connect-a-frontend.md

 The major difference between these two approaches is that in the first case we should know the IP of the AEA to be able to communicate.
 In case 2 though, the whole communication is handled by the OEF.

-The other difference is that in the first case we are limited to communicate with one or a list of known AEAs and it is less dynamic since we will have to manually update the known AEAs each time we want to communicate with someone else.
-On the contrary, case 2 would return different results based on the search query in the OEF.
-This implementation makes harder to communicate with specific AEA since that both ends must be connected to the OEF.